 Over 75% of Physicians Now Approve

-Surprised by the New England Journal of Medicine’s 2016 survey that included 1,446 medical doctors practicing in 56 States, U.S. Provinces and 72 countries, we now find that an overwhelming majority (76%) of them approve the use of marijuana.
-Marijuana Doctors are apparently beginning to mature with confidence.
+Surprised by the New England Journal of Medicine’s 2016 survey that included 1,446 medical doctors practicing in 56 States, U.S. Provinces and 72 countries, we now find that an overwhelming majority (76%) of them approve the use of marijuana, liquid marijuana shots, extracts, and other derivatives.
+Doctors for Cannabis Regulations are apparently beginning to mature with confidence.

 Couple that with the fact that according to the National Institute on Alcohol Abuse and Alcoholism’s results published in October 2015 show that about 30- 35 million Americans vote with their wallets partaking in cannabis use of many kinds.
 According to the same study, that number has doubled since their last survey in 2002.